Boiler Room Girls: Rosemary "Crickett" Keough

 Rosemary Keough was an alumna from Manhattanville College and graduated from Boston University Law School.
-She was a former administrative assistant to Senator Robert F. Kennedy who also worked for the Children's Foundation in Washington.
+She had been an administrative assistant to Senator Robert F. Kennedy who also worked for the Children's Foundation in Washington.
 During the Chappaquiddick incident, Keough's purse was in the backseat of the sunken car, left there from an earlier errand, according to her testimony.
 She married Paul Redmond, one of the attorneys that Kennedy hired to look after the Boiler Room Girls after the incident and up through the inquest.

 1969 Reunion at Chappaquiddick

+There had already been one formal reunion of the highly regarded Boiler Room Girls prior to Chappaquiddick.
+It was held at Hyannis Port two months after the death of Robert Kennedy, was organised by Joseph Gargan plus Joan Kennedy, and was attended by twelve of the young campaign workers.
+The three day occasion included a cocktail party, a restaurant meal, sailing, swimming, charades and a cookout.

 On July 18, 1969 the Boiler Room Girls attended a gathering at Chappaquiddick Island with Edward M. Kennedy.
-He was accompanied by three lawyers, Joseph F. Gargan, Paul Markham, and Charles Tretter, as well as John B. Crimmins, Mr. Kennedy's driver, and family friend, Raymond S. La Rosa.
+He was accompanied by three lawyers, Joseph Gargan, Paul F. Markham, and Charles Tretter, as well as John B. Crimmins, Mr. Kennedy's driver, and family friend, Raymond S. La Rosa.
 That night, Edward Kennedy and Mary Jo Kopechne went for a drive where they crashed over a bridge into Pocha Pond on Chappaquiddick Island.